CillianOMurchu/Peach-Nutrition/README.md

 # 🍑 Peach Nutrition API

-This project is the foundational backend API for the Peach Nutrition e-commerce platform.
-It provides complete data management (CRUD) for the product catalog using a modern, scalable **Layered Architecture** and **TypeScript**.
+This project is for the Peach Nutrition e-commerce platform.

 ## 🚀 Key Technologies